Going solar is great. It saves people money, it’s good for the environment, and it’s the perfect conversation starter for neighborhood block parties.

 At Sungage, we want to help as many homeowners go solar as we can.
 Providing flexibility when a homeowner needs to move is just another way we’re doing that.

-Another option is to have your buyer apply for a transfer of the solar equipment ownership, which is subject to a $250 processing fee and an increased interest rate.* This will involve a new credit application with a soft credit pull so there will be no impact to the applicant’s credit report.
-If this is the path that’s best for you, both you and your buyer should email customerservice@sungagefinancial.com to get the process started.
+Another option is to have your buyer apply for a transfer of the solar equipment ownership, which may be subject to a processing fee and an increased interest rate.* This will involve a new credit application and will generate a hard credit pull on the applicants’ credit report.

 For more information on transferability of a solar loan, please feel free to call us anytime at 844-SUNGAGE (786-4243) or use our live chat.